gsoft-inc/wl-hopper/.changeset/late-trees-double.md

 "@hopper-ui/icons": major
 ---

-Update due to dependency update thas was a major update
+Update due to dependency update that was a major update.